JoakimCh/BetterDataView.js/readMe.md

 be if using JSON or MessagePack).
 But you could optionally send the template across the wire though.

-If object templates are implemented in other programming languages which doesn't support objects like the ones in Javascript; one could choose to implement them using the JSON format since an object template is convertable to/from JSON.
+_Note: If object templates are implemented in other programming languages which doesn't support objects like the ones in JavaScript; one could choose to implement them using the JSON format since an object template is convertable to/from JSON._

+## WARNING (please read)
+### This is a one-man project put here mostly to serve myself, not the public.
+Hence there might be bugs, missing or incomplete features.
+And I might not care about "industry standards", your meanings or doing things in any other way than MY way.

+### But I do believe that this project can be useful to others, so rest assured that I will not remove it.
+Feel free to use it and spread the word about it, but never expect anything from me!

+If you want to contribute to the project you might be better off by forking it, I don't have much time or energy to manage an open source project.
+If you fixed a bug I will probably accept the pull request though.